TABLE OF CONTENTS

 This article covers the list of trusted sites that should be whitelisted for the uninterrupted Apty operation.

 When you define a CSP Trusted Site, you can add the site’s URL to the list of allowed sites for the following directives in the HTTP response headers:

 By using suitable CSP directives in HTTP response headers, you can selectively specify which data sources should be permitted in your web application.

 Sites that should be whitelisted for Apty operation

-If Apty has been added to the hosting application via the code snippet or the injected mode (as described in this article), but the widget is not loading on your website, this error may be caused by the CSP Policy.
+If Apty Client has been added to the hosting application via the code snippet or the injected mode, but it is not loading on your website, this error may be caused by the CSP Policy.
 In order to check that, open the Developer Tools > Console tab and reload the page.
-If you see any errors related to the Content Security Policy directive, refer to your tech team with a request to whitelist the websites mentioned in the error message:
+If you see any error related to the Content Security Policy directive, refer to your tech team with a request to whitelist the following websites: